eachabys/Store-Cap/README.md

 # Technologies and tools
 The repository contains the code and input data for the project Store inventory update.
 The project can be used by a small store personnel to maintain the records of the orders (sales and returns) without any need for a technical overhead.
 The  original product dataset for the orders (https://community.tableau.com/s/question/0D54T00000CWeX8SAL/sample-superstore-sales-excelxls)   was used as a product dataset.
 Some of the csv files from that dataset are int he folder input_csv.
 The relevant csv files were migrated to local PostgreSql db usign Python scripts which can be found in python_scripts folder.
 The rest of the project was performed using the technologies such as Java, Postgresql, SpringBoot, Maven, Bootstrap and front end Html.
-The project details can be foud in the folder NoteApp.
+The project details can be foud in the folder ordersApp.

 # Future Goals